 Type 4 SMA is also called adolescent- or adult-onset SMA.
 It appears after childhood and tends to cause only mild to moderate symptoms.

-Children and adults with type 3 or type 4 SMA may experience difficulties with walking or other movements, but they tend to have normal life expectancies.
+Children and adults with type 3 or type 4 SMA may experience difficulties with walking or other movements, but, with treatment and prevention of complications, they can have a typical life expectancy.

 SMA is caused by mutations in the SMN1 gene.
 The type and severity of the condition is also affected by the number and copies of the SMN2 gene that a baby has.

 To develop SMA, your baby must have two affected copies of the SMN1 gene.
-In most cases, babies inherit one affected copy of the gene from each parent.
+People who inherit one affected copy of the SMN1 gene do not have symptoms of SMA.

 The SMN1 and SMN2 genes give instructions to the body for how to produce a type of protein known as the survival motor neuron (SMN) protein.
 SMN protein is essential to the health of motor neurons, a type of nerve cell that passes signals from the brain and spinal cord to muscles.

-If your baby has SMA, their body is unable to produce SMN proteins properly.
-This causes motor neurons in their body die.
+If your baby inherits 2 affected copies of the SMN1 gene, they cannot produce SMN proteins properly, and they will have clinical symptoms of SMA.
+This causes motor neurons in their body to die.
 As a result, their body can’t properly send motor signals from their spinal cord to their muscles, which leads to muscle weakness, and eventually causes muscle wasting due to lack of use.

 If your baby shows signs or symptoms of SMA, their doctor can order genetic testing to check for the genetic mutations that cause the condition.
 This will help their doctor learn if your child’s symptoms are caused by SMA or another disorder.